+What Can De Dane If Fosters to Consider For Institiontion Demuined Headle Month.
 What Can Be Done If Justified Factors to Consider For Justification and Eligibility Required Usable Unit of Work and Required Outcome Work Code (9) Only the costs related to the noise insulation improvements are included in the project.
-If it is determined in the course of designing a noise insulation project that a building needs improvements in order to conform to local building codes, only the costs of the noise insulation are allowable. the property owner in exchange for the sound insulation improvements provided.
+If it is determined in the course of designing a noise insulation project that a building needs improvements in order to conform to local building codes, only the costs of the noise insulation are allowable.
+(10)An easement may be conveyed by the property owner in exchange for the sound insulation improvements provided.
 However, an AIP grant may not include a requirement that a property owner convey an easement (or other interest in the property) to the sponsor in exchange for sound insulation.
 The FAA encourages sponsors to work out such voluntary property agreements locally, exclusive of FAA grant stipulations.
-(11) The sponsor must provide the ADO with the number of students benefitting.
+(11)The sponsor must provide the ADO with the number of students benefitting.
 (12)The project must meet the general eligibility requirements in Paragraph R-2. j.
-Noise Mitigation Measures for Public Buildings (1) The building must not have continuous positive ventilation and when tested, must demonstrate interior noise levels less than 45 dB.
+Noise Mitigation Measures for Public Buildings (Positive (1) The building must not have continuous positive ventilation and when tested, must demonstrate interior noise levels less than 45 dB.
 A public building that has been mitigated to 14 CFR part 150 requirements.
 EN PB 60 EN PB 65 EN PB 70 EN PB 75 See Ventilation Package Only) (2) Because the interior noise measurements are conducted with "windows closed," there may be situations where a public building does not have an existing ventilation system, but relies on keeping the windows open for air circulation.
 Table R-5 for correct work code (3) A Continuous Positive Ventilation System is the allowable package for these building.
 The sponsor must also provide detailed